EskoDijk/ot-ns/cli/README.md

 shown in the GUI, whenever a node is not selected.
 When a node is selected, the node-specific version/commit information will be used instead.

-In the GUI, when the version/commit message is clicked, a web browser tab will be opened with the Github code for the particular OpenThread version/commit.
+In the GUI, when the version/commit message is clicked, a web browser tab will be opened with the GitHub code for the particular OpenThread version/commit.

 ```bash